mrpnk/COLDAEpp/README.md

 `git submodule update --init --recursive`

 ### Benchmark

-The C++ version takes (117+-2)% of time and about 10 times the memory of the original version (without fast-math).
+The C++ version takes about 20% less time than the original version but much more memory.

-60% with fast-math